-On November 24, 2020, the Company entered into a credit agreement with a consortium of lenders providing for a \$350.0 million senior unsecured revolving credit facility (the "Revolving Facility"), under which revolving borrowings became available at the completion of the separation and distribution transaction through which the Company's historical Aaron's Business segment was spun-off into a separate company, and under which all borrowings and commitments will mature or terminate on November 24, 2025.
+On November 24, 2020, the Company entered into a credit agreement with a consortium of lenders providing for a \$350.0 million senior revolving credit facility (the "Revolving Facility"), under which revolving borrowings became available at the completion of the separation and distribution transaction through which the Company's historical Aaron's Business segment was spun-off into a separate company, and under which all borrowings and commitments will mature or terminate on November 24, 2025.
 The Company expects that the Revolving Facility will be used to provide for working capital and capital expenditures, to finance future permitted acquisitions, and for other general corporate purposes.
-The Company had no outstanding borrowings and \$350.0 million total available credit under the Revolving Facility as of March 31, 2022 and December 31, 2021.
+If the Company's total net debt to EBITDA ratio as defined by the Revolving Facility exceeds 1.25, the Revolving Facility becomes fully secured for the remaining duration of the Revolving Facility term.
+As of June 30, 2022, the Company exceeded the 1.25 total net debt to EBITDA ratio and the Revolving Facility became fully secured.
+The Company had no outstanding borrowings and \$350.0 million total available credit under the Revolving Facility as of September 30, 2022 and December 31, 2021.